ashutoshmjain/gita/src/knower.md

 >
 > Knowledge doesn't strive to be accurate in terms of absolute occurrences - heads may be more than tails in a flipping contest, or vice versa - but it is super accurate in the probabilities of outcomes.
 A slight change in conditions immediately changes the odds without fail.
 There is no way to bluff the knowledge:  if you throw a dice, it can't turn into a pigeon!
 Or can it?
 >
 >> It can .. but the probability of such an outcome is so small that it would take trillions of universes, trillions times bigger than that of ours,  yet your very next throw may very well turn into a pigeon.
-Because knowledge is NOT accurate on individual hand - literally anything can happen.
+Because knowledge is NOT accurate on individual hand - literally anything can happen, albeit an extremely low chance.

 To put the idea of "knowledge" in context, let's look at the Bhagavad Gītā.
 Krishna suggested a binary option to Arjuna: if you die in the war, you shall gain exit (Nirvāṇa); if you win, you will enjoy the vast kingdom.
 Life and death are choices like those in an air-borne flipping coin.
 However, he clarified that "not fighting" isn't a valid option.
 The chances of him not fighting were akin to a throw of a dice turning into a banana.
 Even if Arjuna were to abandon the fight, his conditioning would force him back in.
 It is in the "geometry" of a coin to be flipped as much as that in the nature of a warrior to fight.